Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Market share is calculated by taking a company’s sales over time and dividing them by the industry’s total sales.

 The role is to identify the top insurance companies.
-A company with a grade A shows strong financial standing, and it represents a company that guarantees consumer policies and keeps them secure.
+A company with a grade A shows strong financial standing, representing a company that guarantees consumer policies and keeps them secure.
 Most of the ratings in the table are grade A.

 Let’s look at some more ratings.
 These ratings are from J.D.
 Power’s Customer Overall Satisfaction Study.